Skip to main content

-If you study Mechatronics and Robotic Systems BEng at XJTLU you can choose from these options to study at the University of Liverpool on the XJTLU 2+2 programme.
+If you study Mechatronics and Robotic Systems BEng at XJTLU you'll study Mechatronics and Robotic Systems at the University of Liverpool on the XJTLU 2+2 programme.
+View all XJTLU 2+2 programmes.

 Mechatronics and Robotic Systems BEng (Hons): XJTLU 2+2 programme